jdcpham/JDCPham/README.md

 - React (Intermediate)
 - Angular (Intermediate)

-## hmm... but have i actually built anything?
+## Projects
-- majyk: mobile-app providing financial incentives for socialising (won gradhack 2020 🥇)
+- MAJYK: Events management and listing app with a peer-to-peer financial rewards system.
+(Winner of GradHack 2020, see presentation [here.](http://google.com)
-- zeroton: a social network designed to help you take actions from books.
+- Zeroton: A social network designed to help you take actions from books.
 - tcp congestion: built a interactive animation to demonstrate congestion in tcp networks (1:1 dissertation)
 - claro widget: a chrome extension built for claro money to inform you how much you are spending in terms of salary.
 - travel fx: a revamp of a foreign exchange platform, including migration from php to _better_ technologies.